ktorio/ktor-documentation/topics/double-receive.md

 - receiving different types from the same request
 - receiving a [stream or channel](requests.md#raw)

-To overcome these limitations, set the `cacheRawRequest` property to `true`:
+To overcome these limitations, set the `cacheRawRequest` property to `false`:

 ```kotlin
 ```